 Frequently asked questions

 Crack green beans are inspired by Southern smothered green beans.
-The name "crack" implies that this dish is very addictive and you can't get enough of it.
+The name implies that this dish is very addictive and you can't get enough of it.
 I can certify that this is 100% true and whenever I make it, it disappears immediately and there are no leftovers for the next day.

 You can use fresh or frozen beans but if you do, I recommend cooking them until completely soft, or else they won't soak up the sauce.